shakenfr/cloud_tools/README.md

 exemples :

-eoc 10
+eoc 10     ekubectl 10

   ==> It will produce a 10 last days report

-eoc -p
+eoc -p     ekubectl -p

-  ==> It produces no report but purge the eoc database
+  ==> It produces no report but purge the eoc/ekubectl database

-eoc 2 -p
+eoc 2 -p   ekubectl 2 -p

-  ==> It produces a report of the 2 last days and purge the eoc database
+  ==> It produces a report of the 2 last days and purge the eoc/ekubectl database

 Return codes of the command :